RaghavSood/blog/_posts/2024-05-20-contributing-to-nixpkgs-basics.md

 2. Update any hashes (within `src`, or for build requirements like go modules or cargo crates) to match their new state.
 3. If required, update any dependencies or inputs.
 4. Fix any tests, build issues, or other problems that arise from the update.
-5. If required, do some housekeeping by removing any inputs, patches, or other now-useless parts of the derivation[^3].
+5. If required, do some housekeeping by removing any inputs, patches, or other now-useless parts of the derivation.[[A nix derivation is a Nix program that describes how to achieve a specific task, such as building a package.::rmn]]

 In this post, we're simply going to make a trivial update that requires no fixes.